Creating a PTO Policy: How to Establish Paid Time Off for Your Business

 Traditional PTO Policy

 The traditional PTO policy is the most common type, especially among established companies.
 In this structure, employees accrue PTO hours over a given pay period.
+This includes paid sick leave as part of the traditional categorization of time off.
 The hours typically vary depending on factors such as the length of service and job level.
 A noteworthy aspect of this approach is the categorization of time off into different buckets, such as vacation days, personal days, and sick days.

 Example: A retail corporation may have a traditional PTO policy where hourly employees accrue a certain number of vacation and sick days per calendar year.
 Unused PTO may be rolled over into the next year, up to a certain limit.